Changi

 Today, Changi is an aviation hub.
 It is the location of both the Changi Airport and Changi Air Base.
 Also located within Changi is Singapore's largest prison, Changi Prison.
 It was used as a Japanese prisoner-of-war camp during the occupation of Singapore in World War II.
-The prison is Singapore's oldest operating internment facility, and is the location of Singapore's death row.
+The prison is Singapore's oldest operating internment facility.

 Etymology

 The early Malay place name of Changi was Tanjong Rusa (English: Deer cape), as written in the 1604 Godinho de Eredia map of Singapore.

 The name Changi was known in the early 19th century.
 In the 1828 map by Franklin and Jackson, the extreme southeastern tip of the island is referred to as Tanjong Changi.
 Vessels using the Johor Straits would have to pass by Changi.